Medicinal Chemistry and Physical Pharmacy (Undergraduate) and Analytical Mass Spectrometry (Graduate)

 - Substance abuse

-Basic Science: Three main streams are being evaluated, focusing on the use of mass spectrometry (MS) for the analysis of analytes in both qualitative and quantitative applications.
+Basic Science: Three main streams are being evaluated, focusing on the development of mass spectrometric (MS) methods for the analysis of small molecules in both qualitative and quantitative applications.

 Stream 2: Urine metabolomics for biomarker discovery in respiratory illness: Asthma and chronic obstructive pulmonary disease (COPD) are common respiratory illnesses that reduce the quality of life and can result in premature death.
 Asthma, in particular, is common among young children, a vulnerable population that cannot perform conventional clinical diagnostic tests.

 In collaboration with Dr. Darryl Adamko, College of Medicine, University of Saskatchewan, we developed targeted HPLC-MS/MS methods for the analysis of 50 urinary metabolites that are linked to respiratory illnesses.
 Preliminary data showed separation among various test subjects based on their clinical condition.
 The end goal is to develop clinical MS-based testing that can aid in disease diagnosis and management.

 Stream 3: Extraction of active metabolites from canola oil waste stream: Canada is a major world producer of canola oil.
 By-products from the crushing and refining process are either treated as waste or low value products.
 Our analysis revealed that the waste stream contains around 10% phytosterols and 2% tocopherols.
 Therefore, extracting high value compounds (phytosterols and tocopherols) from canola oil waste stream represents an important value-added opportunity.
 We are developing extraction strategies to isolate biologically active metabolites from canola’s waste stream without the use of toxic solvents.
 LC-MS/MS methods are developed to profile the various extracts.
 Nanotechnology is employed to formulate the isolated active metabolites into functional foods.